Boyle’s Law

 Experiment 2: Isothermal Work & Final State Challenge

-Calculate the final volume ($V_2$) and the Work Done ($W$) during an isothermal process.
+Calculate the final volume ($V_2$) and the **Work Done ($W$)** magnitude during the process.

 2.0 $\text{atm}$